Reasonable Accommodations

 Q: Must an employer ask whether a RA is needed when an employee has not asked for one?

 A: Generally, no. As a general rule, the individual with a disability -- who has the most knowledge about the need for RA -- must inform the employer that an accommodation is needed.
-However, an employer should initiate the RA interactive process without being asked if the employer:
+Employers should consult with an experienced employment law attorney regarding circumstances where an employer should initiate the RA interactive process without being asked.

 Q: May an employer tell other employees that an individual is receiving a RA when employees ask questions about a coworker with a disability?

-Q: What can an employer do educate its employees about RA laws?
+Q: What can an employer do to educate its employees about RA laws?

 If you have any further questions or need additional information about reasonable accommodations, or you need legal representation once a request has been made, contact me at (916) 333-4653 or Stephen_Fiegel_ESQ@comcast.net for a FREE confidential consultation to learn more.